nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     1. Prerequisites: `toggle` to the `Doctors` tab.
 There must be existing doctors.
 List all doctors using the `list` command.

     2. Test case: `remark 1 r/Comes at 8am`<br>
        Expected: First doctor's remarks are edited to `Orthopedic`.
-Details of the edited contact are shown in the status message.
+Details of the edited patient are shown in the status message.

     3. Test case: `remark 1 r/`<br>
        Expected: First doctor's remarks are deleted.
-Details of the edited contact are shown in the status message.
+Details of the edited patient are shown in the status message.

     4. Test case: `remark 0 r/Comes at 8am`<br>
        Expected: No doctor's remarks are edited.
-Response box displays error message: "Invalid command format! ..."
+Error details are shown in the status message.

     5. Other incorrect remark commands to try: `remark`, `remark x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous test case.